Minter blockchain

 - Threshold

-Transactions from multisig wallets are proceed identically to the K of N multisig in Bitcoin, except the multisig fails if the sum of the weights of signatures is less than the threshold.
+Transactions from multisig wallets are proceeded with identically to the K of N multisig in Bitcoin, except the multisig fails if the sum of the weights of signatures is less than the threshold.

 TO BE DESCRIBED